 Ground Penetrating Radar (GPR) Services

-Ground Penetrating Radar (GPR) is a non-intrusive and versatile geophysical technique, which can offer vast quantities of information about the shallow subsurface (~10m).
+Ground Penetrating Radar (GPR) is a non-intrusive and versatile geophysical locating technique that offers vast quantities of information about the shallow subsurface (~10m).

 Ground Penetrating Radar is already a well-known technique within the construction industry and has wide-ranging applications across the market.
-Through meticulous planning and careful post-processing, GPR is a powerful and valuable tool for identifying features and hazards at a wide range of sites.
+Through meticulous planning and careful post-processing, GPR is a powerful and valuable tool for identifying features, concrete structures and hazards at a wide range of sites.

-Utilising GPR technology that is at the forefront of its field, we are often requested (and recommend) that GPR is used as a reconnaissance technique to provide a broad screening of the underlaying ground conditions as well as on a more targeted approach to identify specific features of interest.
+Utilising state-of-the-art GPR equipment, we often recommend GPR surveying services as a reconnaissance technique to provide a broad screening of the underlying ground conditions as well as a more targeted approach to identify specific subsurface features of interest.
+GPR scanning technology can help identify utility lines, soil conditions, and natural materials before a construction project begins, reducing risks and ensuring a safe and efficient process.

-To learn more about our GPR services or to get a quote, please don't hesitate to get in touch.
+To learn more about our GPR services or to get a quote, please don’t hesitate to get in touch with our expert team.

 Applications of Ground Penetrating Radar (GPR)

-GPR can be used for mapping buried features and detailing the shallow subsurface geology.
-It is commonly used in the pre-construction phase of projects to identify hazards and potential risks.
+GPR surveys can map buried geological features and detail the shallow subsurface geology.
+It is commonly used in the pre-construction phase of projects to identify hazards and potential risks, providing accurate results that are essential for construction companies.

 Examples include: